Arene’s recommendations on the use of artificial intelligence for universities of applied sciences

 Article sections

 Note!
-These guidelines have been prepared by the Arene working group[1] , , and they are not joint guidelines for universities of applied sciences.
-Universities of applied sciences prepare their own guidelines independently.
+These recommendations have been prepared by the Arene working group, and they are not joint guidelines for universities of applied sciences.
+Universities of applied sciences prepare their own guide-lines independently.

-- a) at the organisational level, universities of applied sciences are encouraged to ensure the capability of the staff and students to use artificial intelligence responsibly
+- at the organizational level, universities of applied sciences are encouraged to ensure the capability of the staff and students to use artificial intelligence responsibly

 Arene also recommends that universities of applied sciences support, guide and advise students in the use of artificial intelligence.